Brochu/advent-of-code-2020/README.md

-# advent-of-code
+# advent-of-code for 2020

-My collection of the advent of code challenges with C++ and other languages over the years.
+Collection of programming challenges for 2020.
+I implemented solutions in C++ as well as Golang